Skip to main content

 How to Prove Medical Negligence in Missouri

 Missouri law requires proof that a healthcare provider’s inaction caused direct harm.
 These claims often depend on expert testimony from medical professionals who can establish what a competent provider should have done.
+The essential elements of a medical negligence claim include:

 1. Duty of care—the doctor had a legal obligation to review or act on the results;